Fairholme College Boarding House is proud of the care given to each girl who calls it ‘home’.

 - Head of Boarding

-- Deputy Heads of Boarding
+- Deputy Head of Boarding/Senior School Boarding Co-ordinator

-- Coordinator of Junior and Middle School
+- Co-ordinator of Junior and Middle School

 - Boarding Floor Supervisors